kahypar/mt-kahypar/README.md

 A documentation of the Python module can be found in `python/module.cpp`, or by importing the module (`import mtkahypar`) and calling `help(mtkahypar)` in Python.
 We also provide several examples that show how to use the Python interface in the folder `python/examples`.

-Here is a short example how you can partition a hypergraph using our Python interface:
+Here is a short example of how you can partition a hypergraph using our Python interface:

 ```py
 import multiprocessing